opnfv/vineperf/docs/testing/user/configguide/upgrade.rst

 .. (c) OPNFV, Intel Corporation, AT&T and others.

 =====================
-Upgrading vswitchperf
+Upgrading ViNePerf
 =====================

 Generic
 -------

-In case, that VSPERF is cloned from git repository, then it is easy to upgrade it to the newest stable version or to the development version.
+In case, that ViNePerf is cloned from git repository, then it is easy to upgrade it to the newest stable version or to the development version.

 You could get a list of stable releases by ``git`` command.
 It is necessary to update local git repository first.

-**NOTE:** Git commands must be executed from directory, where VSPERF repository was cloned, e.g. ``vswitchperf``.
+**NOTE:** Git commands must be executed from directory, where ViNePerf repository was cloned, e.g. ``vineperf``.

 Update of local git repository: